Get the reportMore

 However, enterprise security can be especially difficult to implement due to the size and diversity of enterprise IT resources, as well as the organization of the enterprise itself.
 In addressing the challenges of enterprise security, enterprises must build security strategies that are based on centralized, comprehensive, and automated analysis of security threats.

-Sumo Logic is a cloud-native platform for application, infrastructure, log management, and multi-cloud observability and cloud security monitoring and analytics.
+Sumo Logic is a cloud-native platform for application, infrastructure, log management, and multi-cloud observability and cloud security analytics.

 Reduce downtime and move from reactive to proactive monitoring.